jasonpereira96/mtech-frontend/README.md

 ## Build process
 This project cannot be served on nginx as it is.

-You'll have to build it first using:
-`npm run build`
+You'll have to build it first using: `npm run build` in the root directory

 Once you run this, it will generate a build folder.